Ellinaut/elliRPC-Specification/README.md

 The request MAY contain additional headers for example for caching or authorization, which are not parts of this specification.
 Unknown headers MUST be ignored by servers.

-This endpoint MAY respond with the http header `Content-Disposition` to give a filename which MAY be different from the url filename.
+This endpoint MAY respond with the HTTP header `Content-Disposition` to give a filename which MAY be different from the url filename.

 The response MUST contain a valid `Content-Type` header.

-The response MAY contain additional http headers for example for caching, which is not part of this specification.
+The response MAY contain additional HTTP headers for example for caching, which is not part of this specification.
 Unknown headers MUST be ignored by clients.

 The response body MUST contain only the file content.

-If a file could not be found on the server, the server MUST respond with http status `404 Not Found`.
+If a file could not be found on the server, the server MUST respond with HTTP status `404 Not Found`.

 ### Endpoint: Upload File

 The `upload file` endpoint is used to store a file on the server.

-The `upload file` endpoint MUST be called via http method `POST` or `PUT`.
+The `upload file` endpoint MUST be called via HTTP method `POST` or `PUT`.
 If called via `POST` a file will be created on the server if it does not already exist, otherwise an error will be happened.
 If called via `PUT` a file will be created on the server if it does not already exist, otherwise the existing file will be replaced with the new one.